feross/electron-workshop/README.md

 const electron = require('electron')
 const app = electron.app

-app.on('ready', function () {
+app.on('ready', () => {
   console.log('The application is ready.')
 })
 ```

-There isn't much to look at yet, but if we run `electron .`, you should notice the following.
+There isn't much to look at yet, but if we run `npm start`, you should notice the following.

 1. Our message is logged to the console.
 1. An Electron icon pops up in the Dock.

 Hit `Control-C` to kill the application.

+Note: The `npm start` command is just running `electron .` for you.
+You can use `electron .` directly, but you will need to install electron
+globally with `npm install -g electron`.
+In general, it's better to just use the locally-installed `electron` binary.
+If you're curious, that binary exists at `node_modules/.bin/electron`.

 ### Firing Up a Renderer Process